technocapeman/NewsMaster/README.md

 # NewsMaster
-NewsMaster is an open-source, cross-platform news app founded by Kapilesh Pennichetty and Sanjay Balasubramanian and currently maintained by Kapilesh Pennichetty.
+NewsMaster is an open-source, cross-platform news app founded by Kapilesh Pennichetty and Sanjay Balasubramanian, and currently maintained by Kapilesh Pennichetty.
 It is a website and a Progressive Web Application developed on the Flask Web Framework for Python.

 Features:
 - Trending News: Shows international trending news on the home page.